Research Priorities Initiative

 NEW: UNITE Research Priority Area

 On August 5, 2020, University of Kentucky President Eli Capilouto announced a five-year, $10 million commitment to sponsor UK research focused on racial disparities and inequity across broad areas, ranging from health to the historical foundations of systemic racism.
-Capilouto has asked UK Vice President for Research Lisa Cassis to designate the UNITed In racial Equity (UNITE) Research Initiative as a Research Priority Area — one of now seven such research programs across the campus.
+Capilouto has asked UK Vice President for Research Lisa Cassis to designate the UNITed In True racial Equity (UNITE) Research Initiative as a Research Priority Area — one of now seven such research programs across the campus.
 Assistant Vice President for Research in Diversity and Inclusion Danelle Stevens-Watkins, who is also director of Graduate Studies in the UK College of Education, has agreed to lead the UNITE Research Priority Area.
 The executive committee will include a diverse representation of faculty from several colleges across the university.
 Staff and students will also have opportunities to participate in UNITE initiatives.
 Read more

 This video with Vice President for Research Lisa Cassis explains the Research Priorities Initiative.